LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

 ### Multi-Agent PPO

 In the multi-agent setting, the PPO algorithm can be implemented independently (IPPO) or by a centralized critic (MAPPO).
 In IPPO, each agent has its own actor and critic and learns independently according to a joint reward Schroeder de Witt et al., 2020.
-Like IPPO, MAPPO employs weight sharing between agents’ critics, and the advantage in MAPPO is estimated through joint GAE Yu et al., 2022.
+Like IPPO, MAPPO employs weight sharing between agents’ critics, and the advantage in MAPPO is estimated through joint GAE (Yu et al., 2022).

 {{< katex display=true >}}
 \label{equ:MAPPO}